rfejzic1/raiton/README.md

 ## The `raiton` tool

-The `raiton` tool is a toolchain that will have the option to compile code, as wall as a REPL (like [utop](https://github.com/ocaml-community/utop)
+The `raiton` tool is a toolchain that will have the option to compile code, as wall as a REPL (like [utop](https://github.com/ocaml-community/utop) for ocaml).

-for ocaml).
 The REPL mode is used to evaluate the expressions and can report errors in case there are any.

 There are only two built-in functions for now:
 - `add` to add two integers
+- `eq` to compare two values for equality
 - `map` to map elements of arrays and slices

 The plan is to extend the available built-in functions and objects.